Bangladesh Navy football team

 Bangladesh Navy Football Team (বাংলাদেশ নৌবাহিনী ফুটবল দল) represents the Bangladesh Navy in football and competes in the National Football Championship, which is the main national district tournament in the country.
 They also participate in the Independence Cup and previously played in the Federation Cup.

-The Navy team consists of players who play professionally in the Bangladesh Premier League, Championship League and semi-professionally in the Dhaka League and its lower tiers, while still being employed in the Bangladesh Navy.
+The Navy team consists of players who play professionally in the Bangladesh Football League, Championship League and semi-professionally in the Dhaka League and its lower tiers, while still being employed in the Bangladesh Navy.

 History

 In May 2015, Navy hired six national team footballers, marking the first time in the history of Bangladesh that footballers from the national team had joined a services team.

 Notable players

 The players below have senior international cap(s) for the Bangladesh national football team.